mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 ```

 #### Unidirectional flow
 Let's talk about data flow now.
-Every view has read-only access to the state via store object.
+Every view has a read-only access to the state via store object.
 Views can send *actions* to the store object. *Reducer* modifies the state, and then *SwiftUI* notifies all the views about state changes. *SwiftUI* has a super-efficient diffing algorithm that's why diffing of the whole app state and updating changed views works so fast.
 Let's modify our store object to support sending *actions*.

 ```swift
 final class Store<State, Action>: ObservableObject {